rei1024/rei1024.github.io/proj/apgsembly-emulator-2/README.md

 # apgsembly-emulator-2
-An Emulator for APGsembly 2.0
+An emulator for APGsembly 2.0

 ## Testing
 ### Requirements